Hark

 The Relentless Witness

 The creation of the Relentless Witness marked the bitter end of the Colloran Federalist Revolution.
 Under Royalist command, soldiers rounded up every citizen in the free city of Saradross, forcing them into brutal labor.
-Their toil gave rise to a monstrous dreadnought—an indomitable airship forged from blackiron, a material said to be utterly indestructible.
-Rising above all other aeronautic creations, the Relentless Witness had the power to hover over any city in Crudilex, raining devastation from above and rendering resistance futile.
+Their toil gave rise to a monstrous dreadnought, an indomitable airship forged from blackiron, a material said to be utterly indestructible.
+Rising above all other aeronautic creations, the Relentless Witness had the power to rain devastation from above anywhere in the world.
+Indomitable, rendering resistance completely futile.

 The Savanna of Riddles